Multi-class Temporal Logic Neural Networks: Case study

 \subsection{Naval Scenario Dataset}

-In the naval scenario, the dataset consists of trajectories of three classes.
+We use a dataset from \cite{aasi2022classification} related to a naval surveillance scenario.
+The dataset consists of three kinds of vessel behaviors.
 The trajectories are two-dimensional and have $60$ time steps in total.
-As shown in Fig \ref{figure:naval}, the classes can be described as class 1: ``arrive harbor while not reaching island"; class $2$: ``arrive harbor while passing through island"; class $3$: ``return to the open sea without reaching harbor or island."
+As shown in Fig \ref{figure:naval}, the trajectories are divided into $3$ classes described as class 1: ``arrive harbor while not reaching island"; class $2$: ``arrive harbor while passing through island"; class $3$: ``return to the open sea without reaching harbor or island."
 Class $1$ has $1000$ trajectories, class $2$ and class $3$ have $500$ trajectories each.

 In this experiment, we use two kinds of coding matrices.
 The first kind of matrix (Table \ref{table:ECOC naval class}) is coded based on the class.
 In this case, traditional class learning is applied, but not attribute learning; each binary classifier $f$ is used to classify one class.
 We do not learn the attributes but only the property of each class.
 The second kind of matrix (Table \ref{table:ECOC naval attribute1},\ref{table:ECOC naval attribute2},\ref{table:ECOC naval attribute3}) is coded based on the attributes.
 Each binary classifier $f$ is used to classify one attribute.
 The trajectories are classified based on whether they contain certain attributes.
 For example, in $E_{a1}$, class $1$ has attribute $1$ but not attribute $2$; class $2$ has both attribute $1$ and $2$; class $3$ has neither attribute $1$ or $2$.
 According to \cite{dietterich1994solving}, there are at most $2^{c-1}-1$ usable columns for a $c$-class problem after excluding the complementary, all-zeros or all-ones columns.
-We used different attribute-based coding matrices $E_{a1}$, $E_{a2}$ and $E_{a3}$ to show that we can achieve semantically equivalent results regardless of the design of the coding matrix.
+We used different attribute-based coding matrices $E_{a1}$, $E_{a2}$, and $E_{a3}$ to show that we can achieve semantically equivalent results regardless of the design of the coding matrix.

 We test our algorithm on a 5-fold cross-validation and report the average training time and average misclassification rate $MCR$.
 The misclassification rate $MCR$ is defined as: